spellerberg/vms/README.md

 Disregard the file `vmswp.php`, as it is only used for WordPress.
 If you already include jQuery, there's no need to include the provided copy.
 Integrate the other files into your templates.
 Minify and GZIP as desired.

+### Note the Index of your Custom Definition

+When you created your “Motivations” Custom Definition in Google Analytics, it is assigned an integer index.
+Line four of `src/vms.js` needs to correspond to this index.

+If this is your first Custom Dimension your index will be “1”.
+In that case you won’t need to change anything.

 ## Contact

 For any questions please reach out to marty@martyspellerberg.com